The immersive experience!

 spherical image allowing a vertical visual angle of +/- 90°.

-software tool which enables you to watch panoramic pictures comfortably on a computer screen.
+applcation which enables you to watch panoramic pictures comfortably on a screen.

 This is a technique for